EliahKagan/newrepo-findrepo/README.md

 ### Setting up your repositories directory

-I suggest making a group, e.g., `coders`, membership in which confers the ability to write to `/repos`.
+I suggest making a group, e.g. `coders`, membership in which confers the ability to write to `/repos`.
 Make `/repos` a setgid directory with `root` as its owner and `coders` (or your chosen group name) as its group owner.